sandialabs/slycat/docs/GET-Remote-File.rst

 If the session doesn't exist or has timed-out, the server returns `404`.

+If the session has failed (is in an unusable state), the server returns `500 Remote access failed.`, and the client should create a new remote session.

 If the remote path is a reference to a directory, the server returns `400 Can't read directory.`

 If the remote path doesn't exist, the server returns `400 File not found.`

-If the session user doesn't have permissions to access the file, the server returns `400 Permission denied.
-Current permissions:` with a summary of the file permissions.
+If the session user doesn't have permissions to access the file, the server returns `400 Permission denied.`

-For other errors, the server returns `400 Remote access failed:` with additional error information.
+For other errors, the server returns `400 Remote access failed.`.

+The response body for errors will contain JSON describing the error in greater detail.

 Otherwise, the requested file is returned to the caller.